Monique Iborra

 Monique Iborra (born 8 March 1945 in Maison-Carrée, Algeria) is a member of the National Assembly of France.
-She represents the Haute-Garonne department, and was most recently elected in 2017 as a member of La République En Marche!, previously a deputy of the Socialist Party.
+She represented the Haute-Garonne department.
+In 2017 she switched from the Socialist Party (PS) to Renaissance (RE).

 Political career

 In parliament, Iborra serves as member of the Committee on Social Affairs.
 In 2019, she unsuccessfully ran for the post of the committee's chair.

 In 2019, French farmers protesting against the Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union dumped manure overnight outside Iborra's office; the National Federation of Agricultural Holders' Unions (FDSEA) later claimed responsibility for the vandalism.

+In 2022, Iborra was re-elected by just 4 votes in the second round of the legislative elections.